-As reported by the National Highway Traffic Safety Administration (NHTSA), during daylight hours, about 660,000 people use their cell phones while driving.
+About 660,000 people use their cell phones while driving during daylight hours, as reported by the National Highway Traffic Safety Administration (NHTSA).
 Over the course of just one year, distracted driving resulted in 3,477 deaths and 391,000 injured people.

 Most states prohibit drivers from using hand-held mobile phones while driving.
-To stop iPhone use by drivers, in 2014, the U.S. patent office issued a patent to Apple for a lockout mechanism with motion and scenery analyzers.
-Three years later, in June 2017, Apple executives announced that a new feature coming with the iOS 11 update, will withhold any notifications and prevent drivers from accessing most apps.
+To stop drivers from using their iPhones, in 2014, the U.S. patent office issued a patent to Apple for a lockout mechanism with motion and scenery analyzers.
+Three years later, in June 2017, Apple executives announced that a new feature coming with the iOS 11 update would withhold any notifications and prevent drivers from accessing most apps.

-Apple has already been sued because drivers, using their I-phones to check for text messages or to use FaceTime, caused horrific crashes resulting in tragedies that could have been prevented.
+Apple has already been sued because drivers using their iPhones to check for text messages or FaceTime caused horrific crashes resulting in tragedies that could have been prevented.
 The lawsuits alleged that:

 Phone Makers Could Cut off Drivers

 While the lawsuits target Apple, safety advocates say all cell phone makers can and should be doing more to prevent distracted driving.
-A professor who specializes in the moral and legal principles of liability told The New York Times that, by not putting the technology in place, Apple has failed in its social responsibility.
+A professor specializing in the moral and legal principles of liability told The New York Times that Apple has failed in its social responsibility by not putting the technology in place.

 When the phone is used, an accident is foreseeable.
 But it's difficult to prove that an inanimate object caused the fatal accident.
-In addition, weaknesses in the gathering and examination of crash data make it unclear to know exactly how many of the tragic crashes were caused by distracted driving.
-Cell phone makers countered that the lockout devices weren't yet reliable, and could wrongly close down the phone of someone riding on a train or bus.
+In addition, weaknesses in gathering and examining crash data make it unclear how many of the tragic crashes were caused by distracted driving.
+Cell phone makers countered that the lockout devices weren't yet reliable and could wrongly close down the phone of someone riding on a train or bus.

-However, the risks of on-the-road mobile use are clear, not just to motorists and scientists but also to manufacturing companies, as the recently announced upgrade prove.
+However, the risks of on-the-road mobile use are clear, not just to motorists and scientists but also to manufacturing companies, as the recently announced technologies prove.

 Miami Texting While Driving Accident Lawyer